What is your Higher Education Certificate qualification?

 What will the tuition fees be and how can I pay?

-Each year for all courses you will be required to pay a €750 enrolment fee to secure your place in the course.
+Each year for all courses you will be required to pay a €750 enrolment fee to secure your place on the course.
 You will then be required to pay the annual balance.
-You have two ways to pay the balance – either as a one-off payment or a monthly financing payment.
+You have two ways to pay the balance – either as a single payment or a series of monthly payments.

 Visit our course fees page to see exactly what you pay and what you get.